unyt-org/deno-node-adapter/README.md

 # Deno - Node.js Cross-Realm Imports

-This library enables dynamic cross-realm imports between a deno and a node process.
+This library enables dynamic cross-realm imports between a Deno and a Node.js process.
-It can be used for projects where both Node.js and deno specific features are required.
+It can be used for projects where both Node.js and Deno specific features are required.

 # Setup

-In this project setup, the example modules intended to run with deno are located in the `deno/` directory, modules for node.js are located in the `node/` directory.
+In this project setup, the example modules intended to run with Deno are located in the `deno/` directory, modules for Node.js are located in the `node/` directory.

 The bridge library is located in the `bridge/` directory.
-Additionally, there are configuration files for deno (`deno.json`, `importmap.dev.json`) and node (`package.json`, `tsconfig.json`).
+Additionally, there are configuration files for Deno (`deno.json`, `importmap.dev.json`) and Node.js (`package.json`, `tsconfig.json`).

-The modules are written as deno-compatible modules (using `.ts` extensions, ES6 imports).
+The modules are written as Deno-compatible modules (using `.ts` extensions, ES6 imports).

 ## Imports in Node.js

-The node.js modules also support classic npm modules (for correct type checking, the d.ts. files for the modules might have to be added to the import map).
+The Node.js modules also support classic npm modules (for correct type checking, the d.ts. files for the modules might have to be added to the import map).
-HTTPS imports are still experimental in node.js and don't necessarily work as intended.
+HTTPS imports are still experimental in Node.js and don't necessarily work as intended.

 ## Running the Project

 This setup is targeted for a direct typescript execution without explicit transpilation.
-Deno supports this out of the box - for node, the [ts-node](https://www.npmjs.com/package/ts-node) utility has to be installed (`npm i ts-node`).
+Deno supports this out of the box - for Node.js, the [ts-node](https://www.npmjs.com/package/ts-node) utility has to be installed (`npm i ts-node`).

-The project can either be started from deno or from node.
+The project can either be started from Deno or from Node.js.

 Deno:
 ```bash